How Impostor Syndrome Sabotages Your Career Success

 - Self-doubt, procrastination, and fear of success will hold you back from applying for jobs or promotions.

-- You will attribute your success to luck or timing versus your abilities because you constantly believe other people are more qualified or deserving than you and will prevent you from celebrating your accomplishments.
+- You will attribute your success to luck or timing versus your abilities because you constantly believe other people are more qualified or deserving than you which will prevent you from celebrating your accomplishments.

 - Not believing in your abilities and feeling like you don't deserve to be where you are will put you in a never-ending cycle of feeling like you always have to prove yourself.